blooo-io/app-plugin-berachain/PLUGIN_SPECIFICATION.md

 ## About

-This documentation describes the smart contracts and functions supported by the boilerplate plugin.
+This documentation describes the smart contracts and functions supported by the Berachain plugin.

 ## Smart Contracts